TinyCircuits/Thumby-Website/docs/API/Link.md

     if received != None:
         theirPlayerPos = received
 ```
-The issue in the above script is that `thumby.link.send(...)` is only called when a button is pressed and not every frame.
+The issue in the above script is that `thumby.link.send(...)` is only called when a button is pressed rather than every frame.
-This means at least one Thumby will have data to be sent but it can't because it hasn't gotten a response.
+This means at least one Thumby will have data ready to be sent, but it can't because it hasn't gotten a response.

 Trying to send data every frame, even if it will be ignored, is a way to ensure each Thumby is able to send data as soon as possible.

+---

 ## Debugging
 Sometimes it is necessary to see what crashed a game; however, with the Thumbys connected to each other, there is no way to see the output on a shell.
 There are two ways to debug your game